-Veteran's interviews can be viewed from our Meetings & Video page under the Speciality tab.
-Meetings-video page
+Veteran's interviews can be viewed from our Meetings & Video page under the Specialty tab.

 The goal of Operation Remember is to archive the personal histories of Burleson’s veterans and present their stories in a way that encourages every generation to learn more about our veterans’ contributions to our country and our community.